monmima/main-aide-memoire/zzzz-notes/laravel/README.md

 ___

-1. To create a new model and migration, type this in your terminal:
+1. To create a new model, migration and controller, type this in your terminal:

-        php artisan make:model Category -m
+        php artisan make:model Category -mc

 2. Find the place in your new migration that looks like this: